ste5022424/OctoTFS/source/VSTSExtensions/vsts.md

 This extension provides Build and Release tasks to integrate with [Octopus Deploy](http://octopus.com).

 <div style="border:1px solid #800;background-color: #fcc;color:#800;">
-Note: This extension is incompatible with on-premises TFS 2015.
-See <a href="https://octopus.com/docs/api-and-integration/team-foundation-server-tfs">the Octopus Documentation for an alternative extension</a>
+    Note: This extension is intended only for on-premises TFS 2015.
+See <a href="https://octopus.com/docs/api-and-integration/team-foundation-server-tfs">the Octopus Documentation</a> for more information<br/>
 </div>

 ## Create an Octopus Deploy Connected Service